klymovy4/studiopresto-typescript/README.md

 ## Step #2

-To successfully send a message, you must replace `SENDGRID_API_KEY` in the file `src/server/.env` with a valid one.
+To successfully send a message, you have to create `src/server/.env`  exactly the same as `src/server/.env.example` and replace `SENDGRID_API_KEY` in the file `src/server/.env` with a valid one.

 ## Step #3